mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ### A collection of modern data sources

-To demonstrate how powerful R/RStudio can be, we are going to combine data from four different sources.
-Each source represents a different way to access data in using R + RStudio.
+To demonstrate how powerful R and RStudio can be, we are going to combine data from four different sources.
+Each source represents a different way to access data in using R and RStudio.

 1) The [`gtrendsR`](https://github.com/PMassicotte/gtrendsR) package for R gives us access to Google search terms and trends.
 We're going to import data from Google searches before and after the night of the debates.